 The ambient temperature of water from the grid is stable all year long with the exception of below-freezing weather.
 For obvious reasons, if you live in a colder climate, you will need a more powerful heater.
 Ideally, it should be able to heat water to 150° F at your maximum flow rate on the coldest winter day.

 If you’re worried about gas efficiency – don’t be.
 Most tankless heaters are compatible with electronic controllers that let you dial down the gas burner.

 Not all heaters are compatible with low-capacity gas supply lines.
-So make sure to check whether your existing line would support a gas water heater.
+So make sure to check whether your existing line would support a gas water heating machine.
 If it isn’t sufficient, you will need to get it replaced with an upgraded version.

 Rinnai has been the leading gas heater manufacturer for over two decades now.
 And their Ultra Series is the most efficient gas burner ever made.
 The Energy Star Qualified heater uses condensing technology for 96% thermal efficiency, which is 15% above standard tankless gas units.

 At 199,000 BTU, the RUC98iN is the largest Ultra Series model available.
 It has a heating range of 98° F to 140° F with the capacity to easily handle multiple water sources.
 And reliability is backed by a 5-year manufacturer warranty for all parts as well as a 12-month warranty on labor.

 It’s also an RUR model, meaning it features Rinnai’s ThermoCirc360 technology for virtually instant hot water from the second you turn on the shower/faucet.
 The system comes complete with a built-in recirculation pump, an internal bypass line, and an optional dedicated return line.